-Function Delegated: This text is provided as a reference only.
-Delegates shall only act in full understanding of the delegated statutory power, inclusive of conditions [see below].
-Authority to appoint persons or classes of persons as authorised persons for the purpose of fulfilling prescribed functions within the Local Government Act 1995 and its subsidiary legislation, including Local Government Act Regulations, the Local Government (Miscellaneous Provisions) Act 1960 [s.3.24 and s.9.10].
-Statutory Power being Delegated: Local Government Act 1995: s.3.24 Authorising persons under this subdivision [Part 3, Division 3, Subdivision 2 - Certain provisions about land] s.9.10 Appointment of authorised persons Power is originally assigned to: Local Government Statutory Power of Delegation: Local Government Act 1995: s.5.42 Delegation of some powers or duties to the CEO s.5.43 Limitations on delegations to the CEO Power Delegated to: Chief Executive Officer Council's Conditions on Delegation: Each person so authorised is to be issued a certificate stating that the person is so authorised.
-Statutory Power to Sub- Delegate: Local Government Act 1995 s.5.44 CEO may delegate powers and duties to other employees CEO's Sub-Delegation: The exercise of the delegated power does not include the power of delegation All Directors Executive Manager Governance & Legal Manager Approval Services Manager Community Safety & Emergency Management Manager Health & Compliance CEO's Conditions on Sub-delegation: The CEO (in consultation with the Executive Manager Governance &amp; Legal) is to appoint authorised officers for the purposes of s.9.29(2) Representing Local Government in Court; Executive Manager Governance &amp; Legal is limited to the appointment of Authorised Officers for the purposes of: s.9.31 Certifying documents as evidence in legal proceedings; and s.9.38 Evidence of documents coming from the City Manager Approval Services is limited to the appointment of members of the Approval Services team as Authorised Officers.
+Function Delegated: text is provided as a reference only.
+Delegates shall only act full understanding of the delegate statutory power, inclusive of conditions [see below]. persons for the purpose of fulfilling prescribed functions within the Statutory Power beir Delegated: s.3.24 Authorising persons under this subdivision [Part 3, Division 3, Subdivision 2 - Certain provisions about land] s.9.10 Appointment of authorised persons Power is originally assigned to: Local Government Statutory Power of Delegation: Local Government Act 1995: s.5.42 Delegation of some powers or duties to the CEO s.5.43 Limitations on delegations to the CEO Power Delegated to: Chief Executive Officer Council's Conditions Delegation: Each person so authorised is to be issued a certificate stating that the person is so authorised.
+Statutory Power to S Delegate: Local Government Act 1995 s.5.44 CEO may delegate powers and duties to other employees CEO's Sub-Delegatic The exercise of the delegat power does not include the power of delegation on: All Directors CEO's Conditions of Sub-delegation: 1.
+The CEO (in consultation with the Executive Manager Governance & Legal) is to appoint authorised officers for the purposes of s.9.29(2) Representing Local Government in Court; 2.
+Executive Manager Governance & Legal is limited to the appointment of Authorised Officers for the purposes of: 5. s.9.31 Certifying documents as evidence in legal proceedings; and 6. s.9.38 Evidence of documents coming from the City 3.
+Manager Approval Services is limited to the appointment of members of the Approval Services team as Authorised Officers.
 The appointment of Authorised Officers for the purposes of s 9.29(2) Representing local government in court and s.9.31 Certifying documents as evidence in legal proceedings is specifically excluded.
-Manager Community Safety &amp; Emergency Management is limited to the appointment of members of the Community Safety &amp; Emergency Management team as Authorised purposes of s 9.29(2) Repres and s.9.31 Certifying docuproceedings is specifically exc.
-Manager Health & Compliance members of the Health & Compliance of t e is limited to the Appointment of Compliance team as Authorised of Authorised Officers for the senting local government in court uments as evidence in legal cluded.
-Statement (LGA 1995) s5.46(3) " A person to whom a power or duty is delegated opropriate record and the person writing and recorded on the n's personnel record. fficers is to be facilitated through 1 Compliance Links s.3.25 Certain provisions about s.3.39(1) Remove and impount s.3.40A(1) Remove and impour s.9.13 Onus of proof in vehicle s.9.16 Giving a notice (infringe s.9.29(2) Representing local groups s.9.31 Certifying documents as s.9.38 Evidence of documents in ancial Interest Returns Requirements d goods and an abandoned vehicle wreck offences may be shifted ment notice) overnment in court s evidence in legal proceedings coming from the City ĺ Delegation Administration: Decision Reference 1.
-17/17699 Decision Reference 6.
-18/274278 Decision Reference 2.
+4. Manager Community Safety & Emergency Management is limited to the appointment of members of the Community Safety & Emergency Management team as Authorised

+Officers.
+The appointment of Authorised Officers for the purposes of s 9.29(2) Representing local government in court and s.9.31 Certifying documents as evidence in legal proceedings is specifically excluded.
+5. Manager Health & Compliance is limited to the Appointment of members of the Health & Compliance team as Authorised Officers.
+The appointment of Authorised Officers for the purposes of s 9.29(2) Representing local government in court and s.9.31 Certifying documents as evidence in legal proceedings is specifically excluded.
+Statement (LGA 1995) s5.46(3) " A person to whom a power or duty is delegated he appointments to be in writing and recorded on the ppropriate record and the person's personnel record. he appointment of authorised officers is to be facilitated through covernance.
+1 Compliance Links s.3.25 Certain provisions about land s.3.39(1) Remove and impound goods s.3.40A(1) Remove and impound an abandoned vehicle wreck s.9.13 Onus of proof in vehicle offences may be shifted s.9.16 Giving a notice (infringement notice) s.9.29(2) Representing local government in court s.9.31 Certifying documents as evidence in legal proceedings s.9.38 Evidence of documents coming from the City linancial Interest Returns Required - Yes Delegation Administration: Decision Reference 1.
+17/17699 Decision Reference Decision Reference 1.
+1//1/699 2.
 CE06-05/17 3.
 CE01-06/18 4.
-18/203840 7.
-8. 9.
-12. 13.
-14.
+18/203840 6.
+18/2/42/8 11.
+7. 12.
+8. 13.
+9. 14.